davidmisiak/tiler/README.md

 ## Benchmarks

-TODO
+To run the benchmarking suite on all problems in the `problems` directory, run `./scripts/release-benchmark.sh` (however, note that this will take several hours; you can edit the `benchmark_filter` parameter in the script to select only some problems or solvers).
+You can use `./benchmark/show.py` to plot the measured data.

 ## Problems

 The `problems` directory contains several tiling problems for testing and benchmarking.
 They are organized by their tile sets, and their filenames try to describe the respective problems (e.g. they usually contain board dimensions as a measure of the problem size).
 Each filename ends with either `_s`, if it is solvable, or `_u`, if it is unsolvable.
 If the problem is intended to be solved with reflections allowed, its filename contains a quote `'`.

 The following books were used as sources of some problems: